2027 Clear Lake Splash In

 A Cornerstone Commitment to Young Aviators

-Under the leadership of Jill Rothstein, Director of the 2026 Clear Lake Splash In Youth Program, we are creating experiences designed to show Lake County young people what aviation careers actually look like — not through brochures or videos, but through real interaction with seaplane pilots and their aircraft.
+Under the leadership of Jill Rothstein, Director of the 2026 Clear Lake Splash In Youth Program, the event created experiences designed to show Lake County young people what aviation careers actually look like — not through brochures or videos, but through real interaction with seaplane pilots and their aircraft.

-Youth activities include a flight simulator, model airplane displays by the Clear Lake Modelers club, and meet-the-pilots sessions at the aircraft ramp where young people can climb into cockpits and begin to imagine themselves in the seat.
-The academic foundation is the AOPA High School STEM Aviation Curriculum, implemented at Lakeport Unified School District and supported by the Clear Lake Flying Club.
+Youth activities included a flight simulator, model airplane displays by the Clearlake Modelers club, and meet-the-pilots sessions at the aircraft ramp where young people could climb into cockpits and begin to imagine themselves in the seat.
+The academic foundation was the AOPA High School STEM Aviation Curriculum, implemented at Lakeport Unified School District and supported by the Clear Lake Flying Club.

 A Journey Across America — In Photographs

-The 2026 Clear Lake Splash In will feature a photo exhibit documenting an extraordinary cross-country adventure: the ferry flight of a 1946 Taylorcraft BC-12D on Edo 1320 straight floats from Rising Sun Seaplane Base in Indiana to Clear Lake.
-Threading rivers, reservoirs, and lakes across the American interior, that journey is the subject of the forthcoming book The Horizons Calls: A Journey Across America by Seaplane.
-The photographs bring the trip to life and offer a rare window into the experience of flying light floatplanes across a continent.
+The 2026 Clear Lake Splash In featured a photo exhibit documenting an extraordinary cross-country adventure: the ferry flight of a 1946 Taylorcraft BC-12D on Edo 1320 straight floats from Rising Sun Seaplane Base in Indiana to Clear Lake.
+Threading rivers, reservoirs, and lakes across the American interior, that journey is the subject of the forthcoming book The Horizon’s Calls: A Journey Across America by Seaplane.
+The photographs brought the trip to life and offered a rare window into the experience of flying light floatplanes across a continent.

 Community Woven Into Every Detail

-Welcome Dinner — Friday, June 5: The week opens with the traditional welcome dinner hosted at the Lakeport residence of Tom and Ruth Lincoln — the kind of evening that sets the tone for everything that follows, with pilots swapping stories, new friendships forming, and the easy camaraderie that defines the water-flying community at its best.
+Welcome Dinner — Friday, June 5: The week opened with the traditional welcome dinner hosted at the Lakeport residence of Tom and Ruth Lincoln.

-Awards Dinner — Saturday, June 6: The awards dinner will be prepared and served by the Lakeport Lions Club and the Kiwanis Club of Lakeport.
+Awards Dinner — Saturday, June 6: The awards dinner was prepared and served by the Lakeport Lions Club.
+Kiwanis Club of Lakeport served beverages including Lake County wines.
+A screening of videos featuring the latest innovations with seaplanes followed the presentation of the awards.

-Classic Car Display: Members of the Rolls-Royce Owners Club of Northern California will display Rolls-Royce and Bentley vehicles at the resort.
+Classic Car Display: Members of the Rolls-Royce Owners Club of Northern California displayed Rolls-Royce and Bentley vehicles at the resort.

 April 25–27, 2025 | Clear Lake, California